MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - It is necessary to provide the track-file with the *.gpx extension always.

-5. TODOs & Bugs
-      - Update leaflet elevation to the current version using current d3.js.

-3. Combination of Image-Slider and OpenStreetMap (the intended use of the plugin):
+4. Combination of Image-Slider and OpenStreetMap (the intended use of the plugin):
     - Very simple: combine the above mentioned paramaters in ONE shortcode
     - The plugin sets the custom-fields *lat*, *Lon* and *postimg* at the status-transition from 'draft' to 'published' only.
 Not before.

+5. TODOs & Bugs
+      - Update leaflet elevation to the current version using current d3.js.
+      - parameter 'showalltracks' : Check why the file has to be uploaded with GPX-Uploader and metadata has to be written to the GPX-file.

 # Frequently Asked Questions